-Use the delete form of this command to delete the filter from the SA messages.
+Use the delete form of this command to delete the outgoing filter on SA messages that are sent to an MSDP peer.

-Use the show form of this command to display filters applied to outgoing SA messages.
+Use the show form of this command to display the outgoing filter on SA messages that are sent to an MSDP peer.

-protocols msdp peer <peer-address> holdtime <holdtime-interval> delete protocols msdp peer peer-address holdtime [holdtime-interval]
+protocols msdp peer <peer-address> holdtime <holdtime-interval> set protocols msdp peer peer-address holdtime holdtime-interval delete protocols msdp peer peer-address holdtime [holdtime-interval] show protocols msdp peer peer-address holdtime holdtime-interval